Summary of accounting policies

 The annual accounts have been prepared in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.
 These annual accounts are based on the ‘going concern’ principle.

 The annual accounts are prepared under the historical cost convention, except for:

-Equity investments that are measured mandatory at fair value;
+Equity investments that are measured mandatorily at fair value through profit and loss;

-A part of the loans portfolio which is mandatory measured at fair value (refer to business model assessment and contractual cash flow assessment in this chapter below).
+A part of the loan portfolio which is mandatorily measured at fair value.

 Adoption of new standards, interpretations and amendments

 The following standards, amendments to published standards and interpretations were adopted in the current year.

 Interest Rate Benchmark - Reform Phase 2 - Amendments to IFRS 9, IAS 39 and IFRS 7

 These amendments, mandatory and effective from 1 January 2021, provide reliefs and practical expedients on issues that affect financial reporting when an existing interest rate benchmark is replaced with a RFR.
 No early adoption of Phase 2 amendments is implemented by the Fund.
 The main IBOR rate used by the Fund is USD LIBOR for pricing of loans.
 The Fund will use SOFR as the successor base rate for USD LIBOR.
 The Fund is managing the transition in the form of the BMR&IBOR project and has planned the transition in various working streams.
 The Fund has prepared to originate new loans with new reference rates as from the fourth quarter of 2021.
 The LIBOR SOFR transition of existing loans to the new reference rates is planned from 2022 onwards and is expected to last up to the first half-year of 2023.